NoahBurkholder/wiki-noah/docs/code.md

 The aim of this page isn't to teach the basics.
 This is relatively advanced techniques for making highly efficient code. **If you can use these, you can already compete with the majority of game developer professionals I know.**

+## General Practice

+### Code Intuition

+Most of the time it's really hard to know for sure what code method performs best.
+Here's some rules of thumb for choosing the best variable types and discerning the computation cost of methods:

+1. **Bools** are the lightest, always.
+However, they suffer from scalability problems.
+    1. Ex.
+If you have two game states, playing and not playing, you might consider using an integer anyways, so that if you ever create a third game state, you don't have to restructure any code.
+2. **Integers** are the gold standard for *performance **and** scalability*.
+They are super damn light, but still have a lot of flexibility due to the min and max values they can contain. (-2,147,483,648 to 2,147,483,647).
+3. **Floats** aren't actually very slow for modern machines.
+You can use them willynilly and it shouldn't be an issue unless you're really misusing them.
+The main thing to watch out for is expending extra resources to round numbers, or do approximations as a limitation born of the variable type.

+4. **Chars** are reasonably light, but typically they're only used in the context of their big brother...
+5. **Strings**.
+These are perhaps the least-responsibly used of all the native C# data types.
+    1. Humans love strings because they are visual, and can be used to bridge the language gap between people and computers.
+    2. Unfortunately, although both humans and computers can use strings - they do so in completely different ways.
+    3. Computers look at strings as arrays of characters.
+Their toolsets parse strings as just that - substrings, characters, and indices.
+    4. Humans use strings as holistic symbols or identifiers, the same way a computer might use integers as identifiers.
+We parse strings as words, alphabets, and we don't typically think of words as having indices.
+    5. The issue with this, is that humans will often use strings as identifiers, but computers get stuck with a very unwieldy, bloated data type post-compilation.

 # :notes: C#

 This is what every Unity programmer I know unquestionably uses.
 Even if they have other favourite languages, they know C# because it is the common language of Unity devs.

 Writing in C# in Unity is a lot like writing music with a score.
 It is a toolset which looks and operates objectively, but is used (at least in our context) to create subjective things.
-For this reason it functions in a neat balance between flexibility and technical efficiency.
+It needs to be flexible enough to let programmers get away with creative but sloppy prototyping, yet strict enough to enforce technical efficiency.
 Perfect for game development.

 **If you know Java**, C# is basically just Java but a little *less* confusingly arbitrary and noisy.
 It also is developed by Microsoft so it has good integration with Windows.
 Very easy to interface with the OS.